 Bhutan is a prime example of sustainable travel in action.
 They have strict standards for their own health and wellbeing and strict standards for visitors.
 Their highest priority is preserving the natural wonders in their country including their seemingly countless Monasteries, thick forests, and happy people.

 The country is largely untouched and an oasis for stressed-out outsiders craving somewhere quiet and green to relax.
 Bhutan is the perfect example of what a country could be: in touch with their history, culture, and happy.
-Now, let’s start planning that Bhutan adventure!
+Now, let’s start planning Bhutan as your next adventure destination!

 Follow us on Facebook for daily adventure travel updates